48X Dental Officer

 A new dentist officer starts with patients and a clinic mission, not abstract staff work.
 Even early in the career, though, the officer is also supervising enlisted dental technicians, managing schedules, and helping the clinic maintain readiness standards for the installation population.

 As officers progress, they can become flight commanders, clinic leaders, residency-trained specialists, or senior dental leaders inside a medical group.
+Senior dental officers spend more time on personnel management, readiness reporting, budget oversight, and coordination with base medical leadership and less time in the treatment chair.

 Public Family Context